David Locke, Chief Ombudsman and CEO

 Dr June Smith, Lead Ombudsman – Investments and Advice

-Dr June Smith has a wealth of experience in the financial planning and related sectors, well-developed relationships with regulators, industry and consumer groups and a significant track record as an independent decision maker.
-June is well recognised for her work developing the role of codes of practice to improve customer service, along with her efforts in promoting professional standards and business ethics in the financial advice industry.
+Dr June Smith is an ethicist and a lawyer with a significant track record as an independent decision maker.
+June is well recognised for her work in developing, monitoring and enforcing integrity and professional frameworks across a diverse range of industries and professions, including professional standards and business ethics in the financial sector.

 Geoff Bant, Ombudsman